lowiukz/HR-Analytics-Employee-Insights/README.md

 - Overall employee turnover rate: 19.97%
 - Turnover rates were relatively consistent across departments.
-- Manager positions recorded no employee exits.
+- No employee exits were observed among employees holding the Manager title.
 - Employees with 7+ years of tenure showed the highest turnover.
 - Male and female employees had similar average salaries.
 - Salary alone did not appear to explain turnover differences between departments.